2008 US Open (darts): North American Darts Championship

-For the first time the PDC staged a large tournament available only to citizens and Green Card holders from the USA and Canada.
+For the first time the PDC staged a large tournament available only to citizens and Green Card holders from the US and Canada.
 The tournament was worth $50,000, with $15,000 going to the winner.
 It was played separately from the US Open on the 16th and 17 May, though players could enter for both tournaments.
 Darin Young, who had been knocked out in the first round of the US Open, emerged the victor.

 On the first night the main shock was the defeat of World Champion and number one seed John Part, who was beaten by Buddy Lessig in the third round.
 The number two seed, Gerry Convery, also lost in the second round to Paul Lim.
 Leading American and third seed Ray Carver was defeated in the fifth round by Brad Wethington and John Kuczynski was beaten in the quarters by Brian Blake.

 The second night saw the semi-finals and final being played out.
 Number eight seed Darin Young beat out Bill Davis in a close 7–5 game in the first semi-final, while Brad Wethington just beat Chris White in a 7–6 affair.
 The final followed suit.
 Wethington missed a dart to win the title before Young came back to win 8–7 and claim the title.
 Young said it was 'the biggest win of [his] career'.
 That moment was dubbed the 'most interesting' part of the Championship.